joshkato/contact-us-example/README.md

 ## Additional Information

 The storage backend for this application relies on [LiteDB](https://www.litedb.org/).
 [LiteDB.Studio](https://github.com/mbdavid/LiteDB.Studio/releases) can be used view content in the database file.

+A seperate page is also available to view recently submitted messages.